nosolobots/stroustrup_ppp/chapter_4/README.md

    grains (using an int)?
 What is the largest number of squares for which you can calculate the approximate number of grains (using a double)?

+10. Write a program that plays the game “Rock, Paper, Scissors.”
+If you are not familiar with the game do some research (e.g., on the web using Google).
+Research is a common task for programmers.
+Use a switch-statement to solve this exercise.
+Also, the machine should give random answers (i.e., select the next rock, paper, or scissors randomly).
+    Real randomness is too hard to provide just now, so just build a vector with a sequence of values to be used as “the next value.”
+If you build the vector into the program, it will always play the same game, so maybe you should let the user enter some values.
+Try variations to make it less easy for the user to guess which move the machine will make next.

+11. Create a program to find all the prime numbers between 1 and 100.
+One way to do this is to write a function that will check if a number is prime (i.e., see if the number can be divided by a prime number smaller than itself) using a vector of primes in order (so that if the vector is called primes, primes[0]==2, primes[1]==3, primes[2]==5, etc.).
+Then write a loop that goes from 1 to 100, checks each number to see if it is a prime, and stores each prime found in a vector.
+    Write another loop that lists the primes you found.
+You might check your result by comparing your vector of prime numbers with primes.
+Consider 2 the first prime.

+12. Modify the program described in the previous exercise to take an input value max and then find all prime numbers from 1 to max.

+13. Create a program to find all the prime numbers between 1 and 100.
+There is a classic method for doing this, called the “Sieve of Eratosthenes.”
+If you don’t know that method, get on the web and look it up.
+Write your program using this method.

+14. Modify the program described in the previous exercise to take an input value max and then find all prime numbers from 1 to max.

+15. Write a program that takes an input value n and then finds the first n primes.

+16. In the drill, you wrote a program that, given a series of numbers, found the max and min of that series.
+The number that appears the most times in a sequence is called the mode.
+Create a program that finds the mode of a set of positive integers.

+17. Write a program that finds the min, max, and mode of a sequence of strings.

+18. Write a program to solve quadratic equations.
+A quadratic equation is of the form

+                    ax² + bx + c = 0

+    If you don’t know the quadratic formula for solving such an expression, do some research.
+Remember, researching how to solve a problem is often necessary before a programmer can teach the computer how to solve it.
+Use doubles for the user inputs for a, b, and c.
+Since there are two solutions to a quadratic equation, output both x1 and x2.

+19. Write a program where you first enter a set of name-and-value pairs, such as Joe 17 and Barbara 22.
+For each pair, add the name to a vector called names and the number to a vector called scores (in corresponding positions, so that if names[7]=="Joe" then scores[7]==17).
+Terminate input with NoName 0.
+Check that each name is unique and terminate with an error message if a name is entered twice.
+Write out all the (name,score) pairs, one per line.

+20. Modify the program from exercise 19 so that when you enter a name, the program will output the corresponding score or `name not found`.

+21. Modify the program from exercise 19 so that when you enter an integer, the program will output all the names with that       score or `score not found`